Skip to main content

 Comp_Lit 207-0-20 Introduction to Critical Theory

-Comp_Lit 312-0-20 Major Authors and Texts: Naples and Elena Ferrante
+Comp_Lit 312-0-20 Major Authors and Texts: Experimental Lives: Friendship and Love in Elena Ferrante and Annie Ernaux

 Course description forthcoming.